mbernier/bdfs_sheet/README.md

 *run.py*
 - Calls the `Processor` functionality that we care about

-*modules/sheetProcessor.py*
+*sheetProcessor*
-**gives us the command line functionality that maps the sheets functionality to the command line** Take in command line arguments and then calls the Spreadsheet functionality, support for:
+Conductor code that allows specific functionality to be run against a sheet.
+Take in command line arguments and then calls the Spreadsheet functionality, support for:
     a.
 Listing all worksheets
     b.
 Passing in specific worksheet names (but doing nothing with them)
     c.
 Overriding the default spreadsheet ID
     d.
 Outputting all the worksheets names to the console

-*modules/sheetProcessors/bdfs_inventory.py*

-*modules/spreadsheet.py*
+Relevant Files
+- modules/sheetProcessor.py - Base Conductor
-- Wrapper for core spreadsheet functionality
+- modules/sheetProcessors/bdfs_inventory.py - configuration for BDFS
+- modules/sheetProcessors/exception.py

+*spreadsheet*
-- If you want to do something for a specific spreadsheet or style of sheet, then extend this class into the specific class Provides functionality that allows for:
+Wrapper for core google spreadsheets.
+If you want to do something for a specific spreadsheet or style of sheet, then extend this class into the specific class.
+Provides functionality that allows for:
     a.
 Listing all worksheets
     b.
-Passing in specific worksheet names (but doing nothing with them)
+Passing in specific worksheet names
     c.
-Overriding the default spreadsheet ID
-    d.
-Outputting all the worksheet names to the console
+Outputting all the worksheet names to the console Relevant Files:
+- modules/spreadsheet.py - Base class for handling a google spreadsheet, wraps gspread
+- modules/spreadsheets/bdfs_inventory.py - BDFS spreadsheet specifics
+- modules/spreadsheets/exception.py - defined an exception so we can see what code threw an error

+*worksheet*
+Wrapper for a specific worksheet in a google sheet.
+Pulls all the rows data from the worksheet and stores it in a data store.
+Current Data Store: Nested Cache

+Relevant Files:
+- modules/worksheet.py - Base class for a google spreadsheet worksheet (a tab)
+- modules/worksheets/bdfs_inventory.py - specifics for the BDFS inventory worksheets
+- modules/worksheets/exception.py
+- modules/worksheets/data.py - Worksheet Data class, wraps the NestedCache functionality to create a local copy of the data in the worksheet

+*validation*
+Method and field validation code
+Will validate features of parameters, is employed by decorators

+*decorators*
+@ methods that can be specified before a method call, to add functionality

+Decorators:
+    - debug - will call a logger method to add information about the method that is decorated
+    - validator - takes in some information to validate the parameters of the method

+Relevant Files
+- modules/decorator.py
+- modules/decorators/exception.py

+*helpers*
+Shared methods in a Helper class that are used in multiple places to reduce duplication of code and standardize some specific actions.

+Relevant Files
+- modules/helper.py - Helper class with many shared static methods
+- modules/helpers/exception.py

+*caches*
+- similar to an in-memory database, without all the features.
+- this functionality creates a controlled in memory storage
+- allows storing rows of data and accessing the data by row, headername, or index
+- keeps a copy of the data by header or index in each row
+- index data has information about the headers and vice versa
+- setters will make sure that the data is written/updated in both places

+Relevant Files:
+- modules/cache.py - roughly an abstract class
+- modules/caches/flat.py - a wrapper for accessing and getting data from a dict
+- modules/caches/nested.py - a list of flatCaches, pushes the parallel index/header data and manages accessing/writing it

+*logger*
+Wrapper for logging functionality, making it easier to pass information to the logger.
+Extending Logger or BaseClass will get you the logging methods in your class

+Relevant Files
+- modules/logger.py

+*BaseClass*
+Originally, this had the logging functionality, but that was broken out.
+Now this has a couple of helper methods wrapped up that were used in various places, but doesn't do much else.

+*DataStore*
+Was the first pass at WorksheetData and NestedCache, when the data was being used in the sheet and not locally.
+This is still here, because there is functionality that may be reusable, post refactor towards local data processing

 ## To Add:
 0. Validations